adromero/frame-sync/multi-device-instructions.md

 - Any device type can be registered: e-paper displays, tablets, smart displays, LCD screens, etc.

 ### Image Permissions
+- When uploading images, you select which devices should receive them via the upload flow
+- You can also update device permissions after upload through the image detail modal
-- By default, newly uploaded images are not assigned to any devices
+- If no devices are selected during upload, the image won't be assigned to any devices
-- You must explicitly select which devices can view each image
-- This gives you fine-grained control over content distribution
+- This gives you fine-grained control over content distribution across your displays

 ## Web Interface